-a) Critical review of the soil investigation report (field and laboratory tests), including the selection of input parameters;
+Critical review of the soil investigation report (field and laboratory tests), including the selection of input parameters;

-b) Evaluation of the computational model used for the design of the CPRF and the computation results by using independent comparative calculations.
+Evaluation of the computational model used for the design of the CPRF and the computation results by using independent comparative calculations.
 Apart from the independent comparative calculations, additional quality assurance measures in design should be ensured;

-c) Assessment of the effects on the adjacent structures; and
+Assessment of the effects on the adjacent structures; and

-d) Examination of the field monitoring (measuring) program within the construction process of the CPRF.
+Examination of the field monitoring (measuring) program within the construction process of the CPRF.

 7 MONITORING OF A CPRF